 Overt / Grandiose (Status and dominance)

 Strong, confident, status-oriented, with an attitude of “I know better.”
-Often tough, dominant, and sometimes visibly successful.
+Tough, dominant, and sometimes visibly successful.
 They attract people through impression, authority, charisma, and an aura of competence or superiority.

 Example